muzzley/alljoyn-muzzley-gateway-connector/README.md

 #### Running the MUZZLEYCONN with the Gateway Agent

 **NOTE: The actual implementation on the Muzzley Connector is not propertly working as a Gateway Connector at this moment.
-Please, skip this steps and follow the instructions bellow to run it as a standalone application.**
+Please, skip this steps and follow the instructions bellow to run it as a standalone application.
+On the OpenWRT target, it is likely that the Alljoyn Gateway Agent starts automatically.
+In this case the Muzlzey connector process must be killed and started manually again.**

 ##### On the x86_64 target